13 January - 16 February 2021

 - the department’s plan for how the applicant can continue to develop their scientific career and competence during and after the grant period.

 The document may cover no more than 2 A4 pages, and shall be in English.
-Download the template invitation from the administrating organisation here (word, 40.2 kB).
+Download the template invitation from the administrating organisation here Word, 40.2 kB, opens in new window.
+(Word, 40.2 kB).

 Invitation from host department abroad